Grand Hotel Plovdiv

-The Novotel Plovdiv (Гранд Хотел Пловдив), also known as the Grand Hotel Plovdiv, is a Bulgarian five-star hotel in Plovdiv.
+The Grand Hotel Plovdiv (Гранд Хотел Пловдив), is a 4-star hotel in Plovdiv, Bulgaria.

 Description

-It is located in the city's northern district, to the north of the Maritsa River and in the vicinity of the International Fair Plovdiv.
+It is located in the city's northern district, to the north of the Maritsa River, and in the vicinity of the International Fair Plovdiv.

-The hotel has 300 rooms and 8 luxurious flats.
+The hotel has 300 rooms and 8 luxury flats.
+It also features 5 conference halls, a 150-seat restaurant, and a business center.
+The guests can relax and have a quick meeting at the hotel's Cafe 'Vienna'.

+Additionally, the hotel offers a fitness and spa center with an indoor swimming pool, sauna, steam bath, and Jacuzzi.

+For guest entertainment, Grand Hotel Plovdiv recently opened Platinum Casino Plovdiv.
+The casino offers a selection of live games and slot machines, which include Blackjack, Caribbean Stud Poker, Ultimate Texas Hold’em, and Roulette, as well as organized poker tournaments.

 The city's main street ends with the pedestrian bridge which spans the Maritsa river to the west of the hotel.

 Notable events

 In 2009, the hotel hosted the International Olympiad in Informatics, an annual competitive-programming competition.